 - have a Grade Point Average of “B” (3.0) or higher in all completed college level courses not including the two world language or American Sign Language courses

 - OR are a native of non-English speaking country who has received two grades of “A” in college level English or English as Second Language (ESL) courses

-Applications are accepted throughout the month of March each spring, and they can be picked up in the Humanities and Performing Arts Center, Room 222.
-For more information, contact Dr. June Carter at 864-503-5881 or via email at email@example.com.
+Applications are accepted throughout the month of March each spring, and they can be picked up in the Humanities and Performing Arts Center, Room 222 and returne to Dr. Carter in Media Building, Room 248B.
+For more information, contact Dr. June Carter at 864-503-5881 or via email at firstname.lastname@example.org.

 The Alpha Alpha Lambda Chapter of Sigma Tau Delta at the University of South Carolina Upstate chartered in 2003.
 Chapter members work in coordination with the Honors Club, Career Services, and the Department of Languages, Literature, and Composition to engage in and coordinate professional development and career readiness activities for students in various areas of English studies--such as creative writing and professional writing, reviewing and analyzing literature, publishing and editing, library sciences, or teaching.
 In addition to chapter opportunities, members receive a personalized Sigma Tau Delta membership certificate and official Society pin, and are eligible to apply for Sigma Tau Delta scholarships and internships, participate in international conventions, and submit original work for publication and writing awards.

 Students are eligible to apply for membership if they have completed at least two courses above the ENGL U101/U102 level, earned at least an average grade of B in all English courses, and have an overall GPA of at least 3.0.
 Invitations for membership are extended twice a year, but students who are close to meeting the eligibility requirements may join as associate members and participate in events until they are able to become full members.